dgsasha/qualia-gtk-theme/README.md

     -v, --verbose   Verbose mode.
     -d, --dry-run   Similar to verbose mode, except nothing is actually deleted.
     -h, --help      Show this screen.

-Run './uninstall.py' followed by any number of the above themes to choose what to uninstall.
-Or run './uninstall.py' with no arguments to uninstall the entire theme.
 ```

 <div align="center">